Some editors are better than others.

 Take a look at the “Original” and “Edited” versions of the document below to get an idea of what our editors do to improve your writing.
 This sample edit is an abstract and part of the introduction for a research paper.
 (CLICK IMAGE TO ENLARGE.)

-As you can see, the edited version of the paper indicates in color (in this case light blue) those words and elements that have either been deleted out or have been added by the editor.
-These are the Track Changes showing proofreading marks and indicating exactly what the editor focused on and revised in your text.
+The edited version of the paper indicates in color (in this case light blue) those words and elements that have either been deleted out or have been added by the editor.
+These are the Track Changes that show proofreading marks and indicate exactly what text the editor formatted and revised in your text.

 (And in case you are wondering how Track Changes work, this should help)